How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Understanding Metrics from Google Analytics 4 (to Help Grow Your Traffic)

-Whether you’ve used Google Analytics a lot in the past or you’re quite new to it, Google Analytics 4 can look a little complex at first glance.
+Whether you’ve used Google Analytics a lot or are quite new to it, Google Analytics 4 can look a little complex at first glance.

-Let’s run through some basics to get you started with understanding the data that Google Analytics is showing you.
+Let’s review some basics to help you understand the data that Google Analytics is showing you.

 Understanding the Google Analytics Home Page

-When you view your GA4 property, you’ll see a home page called “Reports snapshot” with some basic information.
-If you’ve never used Google Analytics before, it’s fine to just view this page and stop there!
+When you view your GA4 property, you’ll see a “Reports snapshot” home page with some basic information.
+If you’ve never used Google Analytics before, it’s fine to view this page and stop there!
 There’s enough here to be useful to you.

 The home page looks like this.
 I’ve added numbers to some key parts that we’ll run through.